 Avoid going outside at dawn and dusk.

-Most bug species are most active during dawn and dusk, therefore you’re more likely to be bitten at these times.
-The majority of bites can be avoided by staying home during these times of day and wearing insect spray and/or protective gear before venturing outside.
+Most bug species are active during dawn and dusk.
+Therefore you’re more likely to be bitten at these times.
+Most bites can be avoided by staying home during these times of day and wearing insect spray and/or protective gear before venturing outside.

 Mosquito traps are a popular alternative for most houses because they offer a non-toxic way of repelling or removing these insects.
-It is important to note, however, that while the majority of them use ultraviolet rays (which are inefficient at repelling mosquitoes), they are frequently combined with high-power suctions or vacuums.
+However, it is important to note that while most of them use ultraviolet rays (which are inefficient at repelling mosquitoes), they are frequently combined with high-power suctions or vacuums.

-According to mosquitos’ biological navigational instincts, they will eventually make their way close these mosquito traps and, before they can turn back, will be pulled into the device.
+According to mosquitos’ biological navigational instincts, they will eventually make their way close to these mosquito traps and, before turning back, will be pulled into the device.
 Similarly, individuals with electrical grids can zap them before they even realize it.

 Zappers for Bugs

-As previously said, bug zappers aren’t the best way to get rid of mosquitoes.
+As previously said, bug zappers aren’t the best way to eliminate mosquitoes.
 However, in an outdoor context, these devices can aid in keeping them at bay by causing disorientation.

 However, you may want to consider other, more dependable options.
-These include neem oil, carbon dioxide-based lures, and foggers in cases of infestation.
+These include neem oil, carbon dioxide-based lures, and foggers in infestation cases.